-It can happen so subtly over time that it’s not until you hit the wall, or experience a few symptoms that precede hitting the wall such as sleeplessness, mental fogginess or fatigue that you might start to notice just how bad your stress levels have got.
+It can happen so subtly over time that it’s not until you hit the wall – or experience a few symptoms that precede hitting the wall such as sleeplessness, mental fogginess or fatigue – that you might start to notice just how bad your stress levels have got.
 That makes it tricky to pick up on, particularly because it tends to happen over the course of many busy days, busy weeks, busy months.
-Then another few months go by and you might be feeling more tired than usual, or you may go through a winter with a few more colds or flu’s than is typical for you – usually signalling lower immunity – and then one day it really dawns.
+Then another few months go by.
+You might be feeling more tired than usual, or you may go through a winter with a few more colds or flu’s than is typical for you – usually signaling lower immunity – and then one day it really dawns.

 For others it is the onset of panic attacks or chest pains that feel like a heart attack, or the ‘mental check-out’ which is usually the day someone decides they actually can’t get out of bed and go to work.

 I don’t believe that every person who gets stressed is a candidate for burnout.
 We all have different levels of resilience to various stressors and will be affected differently – emotionally, mentally and physically.
-What’s important is to know yourself, to be aware of your own limits and what you need to be well and happy, and to catch any unhelpful stress cycles as soon as possible.
+What’s important is to know yourself; to be aware of your own limits and what you need to be well and happy, and to catch any unhelpful stress cycles as soon as possible.

 Ideally we want to minimise stress creep and to not just get by or survive stressful periods at work or in life such as mixing work, study and kids all at once, but to be really well.